intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/Devices/pms POST example.md

 }
 ```

-When the request is processed a `processingTime` attribute is appended to each data item in the POST request.
+The following time attributes are prepended to each data item.
+These attributes are based on the *event* time (the `time` attribute) sent in the request.
+The `time` attribute is replaced by these attributes.

+ - `time_processing_utc` - the time when the request was received and *processed* on the API host.
+ - `time_utc` - the *event* time converted to `UTC` time.
+ - `time_local` - the *event* time converted to the local time at the device site.

+Initially `time_local` is left empty if the request `time` contained a `UTC` value. (see *Timezones* in [Standards & Conventions](https://endpointsportal.sundaya.cloud.goog/docs/api.endpoints.sundaya.cloud.goog/0/c/Standards%20&%20Conventions)).

+In this case `time_local` is populated later in the pipeline after looking up the device location from the `site` reference dataset.

+If the request `time` contained a `Local` value, both `time_local` and `time_utc` will be populated in the initial data item.

-The data item is then submitted to the message broker as shown in the followng example:
+The initial data item format sent to the message broker is shown in the followng example:

 ```
 *** MESSAGE ***